 Music Enhances Our 10 AM Sunday Services

-The Chancel Choir helps to lead us in worship and deepens our spiritual experience with special liturgical music and diverse anthems.
-This congenial and dedicated group is open to anyone who likes to sing and can devote two hours of preparation per week--an hour before and after the 10 am service each Sunday.
+Our Chancel Choir's broad repertory gives us classics of Bach, Handel, Vivaldi, and Mozart and also the music of contemporary composers such as Calvin Hampton, Hal Hopson, Mark Miller, John Rutter, Natalie Sleeth, Audrey Snyder, and Heather Sorenson.
+The chancel choir helps to lead us in worship and deepens our spiritual experience with special liturgical music and diverse anthems.
+This congenial and dedicated group is open to anyone who likes to sing and can devote approximately 90 minutes of preparation per week--an hour before and 30 minutes after the 10 am service each Sunday.

 Every Christmas Eve our Pick-Up Choir for the early family service draws many singers who don't have time for an all-year commitment.

 We are fortunate to have instrumental soloists from the congregation.